Project Structure and Build System

 Refers to: <compile, link, archive or synthesis rules>

-For compiling hardware source files, the following rule is provided by the build system:
+For compiling hardware source files written in C++/SystemC, the following automatic rule with a recipe is provided by the build system:

 Build dependencies are maintained automatically in .d files that must be included by a line like: